knoxjess/calc.x/README.md

 # Calc.x
+A calculator
+using
+HTML,
+CSS
-A calculator built using  HTML, CSS and JavaScript.
+and JavaScript.

 ## visual